nataraj2/GPU_CUDA/README.md

 [NVIDIA page for introduction to CUDA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#features-and-technical-specifications__technical-specifications-per-compute-capability) is a very good read.
 `ParallelForGPU.H` contains the implementation of the templated `ParallelFor` function for GPU using CUDA.
 It calls a macro -  `LAUNCH_KERNEL` which launches the kernel with the number of blocks and threads being automatically determined, and stream and shared memory (optionally).
-A [grid-stride loop](https://developer.nvidia.com/blog/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/) (explained in section below as well) is used so that cases with the data array size exceeding the total number of threads (which is equal to the stride inside the for-loop and is equal to the numBloks x numThreadsPerBlock) are automatically handled, and this results in a flexible kernel.
+A [grid-stride loop](https://developer.nvidia.com/blog/cuda-pro-tip-write-flexible-kernels-grid-stride-loops/) is used so that cases with the data array size exceeding the total number of threads (which is equal to the stride inside the for-loop, equal to `numBlocks x numThreadsPerBlock`) are automatically handled, and this results in a flexible kernel.
 The function launched by the kernel looks as below and `call_f` will call the function which does the computation inside the nested for-loops - `test_function` in this case.
 The templated function `ParallelFor` launches the kernel
 ```
 template<class L>